 ENGL 425 Advanced Seminar in Creative Writing and Contemporary Literature

 Students critique each other’s fiction and poetry and study the works of contemporary writers and poets.
 The class includes individual tutorial sessions.
-Students are expected to complete a portfolio of three prose pieces, 15 to 20 poems, or some combination of the two.
+Students are expected to complete a portfolio of three prose pieces, 15 to 20 poems, or a combination of the two.
 Prerequisite: ENGL 307 or ENGL 308.

 ENGL 489 Advanced Seminar in English Literary Studies